henryjsmith12/Image_Analysis/README.md

 cd Image_Analysis
 ```

-3. Create the conda environment.
+3. Create the conda virtual environment.
 This virtual environment will contain all of the necessary dependencies to run Image_Analysis.
-The name of the environment can be changed in the [`environment.yml`](https://github.com/henryjsmith12/Image_Analysis/blob/master/environment.yml) file.
+By default, the virtual environment is named `image_analysis_venv`.This can be changed in [`environment.yml`](https://github.com/henryjsmith12/Image_Analysis/blob/master/environment.yml).

 ```
 conda env create -f environment.yml